isomerpages/obs-oac/latest-happenings/2025/_posts/2025-03-04-post-Event: National Outdoor Education Conference 2025 (NOEC 2025).md

 <p>Join us at the National Outdoor Education Conference 2025 (NOEC 2025)
 to explore key developments in Singapore's Outdoor Adventure Education (OAE) sector.
-Participate in engagements on the sector's transformation and attend workshop on interpreting and implementing the new Singapore Standard for OAE Activities (SS 710:2024).</p>
+Participate in engagements on the sector's transformation and attend workshops on interpreting and implementing the new Singapore Standard for OAE Activities (SS 710:2024).</p>
 <p><strong>Date: 17 April 2025</strong>
 </p>